agilepro/software-craftsmanship/docs/Protocols/cross-site-complications.md

 This says that Server C does not care about the origin of the JSApp that is running, but in fact will allow requests from ANY pages that were not sourced by this site.
 This means that Server C does not have any expectation that its own JS code is the only code accessing it.
 This means that it is expecting ANY call from any JS application anywhere, and it is suitably prepared to receive those calls.
 The browser does not need to protect the server from those calls.
 To
 With this, the browser will allow an application, JSAppA to call server C.  However, it will not include the cookies in that browser has from server C.  This is rather strange because the cookies came from Server C in the first place, and server C has already said it is accepting calls from foreign code.
-Someone must have had the theory that server might have it’s own code out there that it wants cookies back from, and other code that it allows to call it, but does not want the cookies in that case.
-I can’t really imagine this.
+Someone must have had the theory that server might have it's own code out there that it wants cookies back from, and other code that it allows to call it, but does not want the cookies in that case.
+I can't really imagine this.
 In any case, an identity server needs a login screen (regular code) as well as applications asking who is logged in.
 The browser will send the cookies if you add an attribute on the XmlHttpRequest object

 ```